Microsoft Bing Search Engine Battle V3

 iSoftStone is a Chinese company who believes that talent is the most important workforce element.

 iSoftStone is a company that hires different types of information technology qualified candidates.
-One of the job positions that they fill are for Search Engine Evaluator.
+One of the job positions that they fill is for the Search Engine Evaluator.
 When you go to their website, you will see a search function or you can just take a look at all the jobs they offer.
-The Search Engine Evaluator position is called a couple things on their website.
-You can search for Online Search Evaluator, or Search Engine Analysist as well as Search Engine Evaluator.
+The Search Engine Evaluator position is called a couple of things on their website.
+You can search for Online Search Evaluator, or Search Engine Analyst as well as Search Engine Evaluator.
 They are the same position.

 You are an independent contractor making $13 an hour in the Search Engine Evaluator position.
 Pay is once a month via PayPal.

 iSoftStone requires that you have a Microsoft Live or Outlook email account in order to finish and submit your application.
 So it might be a good idea to go ahead and get a free live or outlook account before you do the application.

 The good news is that you can combine work at Leapforce and Appen Butler Hill (iSoftStone), so potentially you can increase your income providing more or less the same service for Google and Microsoft!